Skip to content

 Apply a transformation function using the >> operator to create computed observables.

 This implements the functorial map operation over observables, allowing you to transform observable values through pure functions while preserving reactivity.
+The operation satisfies the functor laws: identity and composition preservation.

 Parameters: